 The Authority will consult with the Minister of Justice, our Responsible Minister, on its activities for the purposes of financial accountability and ensuring that our outputs are being delivered.
-We will also inform the Minister as appropriate on such issues as may result in significant media, public, or parliamentary attention.
+We will also inform the Minister as appropriate of such issues that may result in significant media, public, or parliamentary attention.
 The Authority will also work constructively with the Ministry of Justice as the Minister's 'Monitoring Department'.